Cycling in the Peak District and Derbyshire

 The Pennine Bridleway is designed for mountain bikers and horse riders.
 It starts at Middleton Top in the south of the region, heading north west.
 It bypasses Buxton in the hills and heads further north west into Lancashire.

-Mountain biking / off-road cycle routes in Derbyshire and the Peak District
+Mountain biking / off-road cycle routes in the Peak District and Derbyshire

 The Peak District has of course some great mountain bike routes.